MicrosoftDocs/win32/desktop-src/direct3d10/id3dx10skininfo-compact.md

-﻿---
+---
-Description: 'Limit the number of bones that can influence a vertex and/or limit the amount of influence a bone can have on a vertex.' ms.assetid: '75c4d2eb-0a43-494d-9642-4c08aa814794'
+Description: Limit the number of bones that can influence a vertex and/or limit the amount of influence a bone can have on a vertex. ms.assetid: 75c4d2eb-0a43-494d-9642-4c08aa814794
-title: 'ID3DX10SkinInfo::Compact method'
+title: ID3DX10SkinInfoCompact method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DX10SkinInfo::Compact method